 In the UK, the most active market, transactions increased from £2 billion (US$2.5 billion) in 2014 to £5.7 billion in 2015, according to JLL.
 The United States, the world’s largest student accommodation market, also experienced massive investments in this market.
 From June 2014 to December 2015, transactions reached US$7.6 billion, of which about US$3.4 billion was sold to institutional investors.
 The emerging student-housing markets in continental Europe and Australia also experienced sales.

-At the end of 2011, the combined value of the Unites States, the UK and European student housing market was estimated to have been more than US$200 billion, according to JLL’s Global Student Housing Report 2012.
+At the end of 2011, the combined value of the Unites States, the UK and European student housing market was estimated to have been more than US$200 billion, according to JLL’s Global Student Accommodation Report.

 Amid growing enrollment, Public Private Partnerships (P3s in the U.S. and PPPs in the UK) have become the financial model of choice for universities to fund construction of new facilities and maintenance or rehabilitation of existing buildings.